YourOnly-One/content/content/techmagus/en-ph/blog/posts/2019/20190801-activate-use-baybayin-gboard.md

 +++
-title = "(Updated) Activate and Use Baybayin in Gboard" description = "Step by step guide on how to activate and use Baybayin in Gboard for Android."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "(Updated) Activate and use Baybayin in Gboard" description = "Step by step guide on how to activate and use Baybayin in Gboard for Android."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2019-08-01T07:26:20+08:00                                        # manually adjust to local timezone